MattyGWS/HorizonXI-Linux-Installation/README.md

 -----
 -----

-I realise this looks daunting but all we're doing here is extracting the launchers .exe file as if it were a .zip, then running the .exe inside that with Steam as a non steam game.
-And with all that out of the way, here we go!

 1. If you're on steamdeck you will need to set a memorable sudo password (admin password) if you haven't already.
 If you're on a normal linux desktop distro you can probably skip this as it's likely already been done (though it doesn't hurt to do it if you're unsure).
 Open the konsole and type `passwd` then type in a password as prompted then press enter.
 Heads up; when typing in the password in the Konsole it may look like you aren't typing at all, this is a security feature of the terminal, you're still inputting the password but it just doesn't visibly show.